gluent/goe/docs/gcp_setup.md

 ## Compute Engine Virtual Machine

 To work interactively with GOE you need to be able run commands with appropriate permissions.
-Rather than downloading service account keys we believe it is better to attach the service account to a VM and run all commands from there.
+Rather than downloading service account keys we believe it is better to attach the service account to a GCE virtual machine and run all commands from there.

 ## Example Commands